-is perfectly formatted, with few to no spelling, wrong word and/or grammatical errors.
+The "A" essay is perfectly formatted, with few to no spelling, wrong word and/or grammatical errors.
 It also has an excellent title, strong thesis, excellent organizational strategies, good transitions, an introduction with a hook, a thoughtful conclusion, and well-supported main points in the body paragraphs.
-The writing is lively and intelligent; there are no sentence structure errors. at the 1301 level contains all of the above with one or two more errors. has a thesis, introduction, and conclusion, but may lack support and/or has other obvious errors. contains one or more of the following problems: lack of a clear thesis, lack of a strong organizational pattern, weak introduction and/or conclusion, formatting errors, multiple spelling and grammatical errors, and/or sentence structure issues (fragments and run-ons). does not meet the minimum expectations for a 1301-level essay assignment.
+The writing is lively and intelligent; there are no sentence structure errors.
+The "B" essay at the 1301 level contains all of the above with one or two more errors.
+The "C" essay has a thesis, introduction, and conclusion, but may lack support and/or has other obvious errors.
+The "D" essay contains one or more of the following problems: lack of a clear thesis, lack of a strong organizational pattern, weak introduction and/or conclusion, formatting errors, multiple spelling and grammatical errors, and/or sentence structure issues (fragments and run-ons).
+The "F" essay does not meet the minimum expectations for a 1301-level essay assignment.
 Some examples of "F" essays are 1) those written on a topic that has not been approved; 2) those that do not meet the minimum word count; or 3) those that are not written in the required format.